 A petite woman named Caroline sat alone against the back wall of the large room.
 The party was in full swing, but no one came near her.
 In fact, people rarely even glanced in her direction, making her feel as if she was invisible.
 Everyone else was talking and laughing, engaged in animated conversations.
 There was music playing and couples were dancing.
 On the far side of the room, there were several long tables covered with a wide variety of refreshments and people were eagerly filling their plates.
 But Caroline remained completely alone sitting in the new dress she had bought the week before.

-Although she did not realize that she was the only person there with a developmental disability, everyone else was very aware of that fact.
+Although she did not realize that she was the only person there with Down syndrome, everyone else was very aware of that fact.
 Additionally, Caroline’s natural shyness, her physical awkwardness, and her repetitive tics were obvious signals to others in the room that this was a person that should be avoided.

 All of that coupled with a lack of confidence in her ability to speak clearly meant that the odds were against her being included in the party.
 However, she still held out hope that this evening would be different from all the other disappointments.

 As she sat quietly watching people come and go, a tall attractive woman named Allison walked in with two girlfriends.
 The three of them had been looking forward to the party all week.
 Allison quickly glanced around the room and saw other faces that she recognized.
 She paid no attention to Caroline sitting against the wall.

 Caroline, however, noticed Allison immediately.
 The tall woman was wearing a bright green dress and she was one of the prettiest women there.
 Caroline was amazed at how friendly and genuine she seemed.
 She watched with envy as Allison walked around the room, easily talking and laughing with almost everyone.
 This was a person that moved confidently from group to group and was obviously interesting because people hung on her every word.